Star Magnolia (Magnolia stellata)

 The star magnolia is a very small tree, and in fact appears most often as a shrub.
 This tree is noted for its rounded, 12-18 petaled, white flowers.
 These star-shaped flowers appear in early spring before any leaves emerge and will usually completely cover the tree.
 The tree's leaves are dark green and turn a bronze-yellow in the fall.
 This tree attracts insect pollinators.

 Family: Magnoliaceae (Magnolia)

 Characteristics: In March to April, the 12-18 petaled, white, and fragrant flowers begin to cover the tree, appearing before the leaves.
-The 2-4 inch long leaves are dark green and turn a bronze-yellow in the fall.
+The 2-inch to 4-inch-long leaves are dark green and turn a bronze-yellow in the fall.
 When young, this tree has smooth and shiny chestnut-brown bark.
 With age, bark changes to a silvery-gray.
 The star magnolia most often appears as a shrub and is dense with an oval to rounded shape and spreading branches.
 It grows 15-20 feet high and 10-15 feet wide.